 Although it has yet to gain the popularity of other Italian delicacies, polenta is widely available and can be purchased online or at your supermarket.

-You can find polenta in the international foods aisle at the grocery store, specifically among dried pasta, risotto, and other Italian foods.
+You will find polenta in the international foods aisle of the grocery store, specifically among dried pasta, risotto, and other Italian foods.
 Polenta may be boxed or bagged and is often available as a dry powder in these sections.

 Because of its similarities to cornmeal and maize flour, instant polenta may also be shelved with other dry grains and cereals, such as oats and grits.